Sag Setting and How-to video's

 - Put the bike on level ground and sit on the bike with both feet on the pegs and bounce the bike.

-- Take second reading and the difference is your free sag.
+- Take a second measurement and the difference between the first and second measurement is your rider sag.

 For more information on how to set correct rider sag, Please give us a call at 316-516-9760.